beta382/Brainfuck/README.md

 Below are descriptions of the scripts included in this repository.

+Any programs named `xxx_min.bf` are condensed versions of the respective program named `xxx`.

 ###meta.bf

 This is my pride and joy.
 A "meta" `Brainfuck` program.
 You pass it a text string,